-How Stripe Capital Works
+How Stripe Capital works

 Learn how Stripe Capital provides financing for eligible businesses.